Thiriss/Inventory-Gun/README.md

 ## Learning Goals
 - To understand and implement RFID technology with IoT concepts.
 - To learn to integrate hardware (RFID reader) with software systems.
+- To gain experience in designing and testing custom antenna for optimized RFID performance.
 - To gain experience in designing a user-friendly web interface.
 - To understand real-time data processing and reporting for inventory systems.